hiba-ahmad/master_thesis/README.md

 ## Statement of contributions

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**Hiba Ahmad** prepared the practice material and post-processed the recording.

-**Kermit the Frog** prepared the presentation slides and recording.
+**Shefali Roy** prepared the presentation slides and recording.
 He also provided an example to the practice material.